 The incremental costs (IC) of each Connection Point are determined by exactly the same "but for" test that is used to identify Connection Costs.
 Two estimates of IC are calculated: short run incremental costs (SRIC) and long run incremental costs (LRIC).
 The SRIC include compressor fuel, heater fuel and maintenance on the dedicated assets identified by means of the "but for" test.
-The LRIC includes the SRIC plus a return on and return of the dedicated assets identified by means of the "but for" test, and Directly Attributable Costs is:
+The LRIC includes the SRIC plus a return on and return of the dedicated assets identified by means of the "but for" test.
+The relationship between Connections Costs, Incremental Costs, and Directly Attributable Costs is: